Clarendon Street Vets’ summer safety tips for dogs

 As the weather hots up it brings new challenges for dog owners – not least in terms of how to keep them cool if there’s a repeat of 2018’s heatwave.

-Along with the more obvious warnings, such as never to leave dogs in the car on a sunny day or walk it when the pavements are hot, our head nurse Anna at Cambridge has compiled a list of cooling tips to make sure they stay safe throughout the summer.
+Along with the more obvious warnings, such as never to leave dogs in the car on a sunny day or walk it when the pavements are hot, our head nurse Sarah at Cambridge has compiled a list of cooling tips to make sure they stay safe throughout the summer.

 As this is also the time of year when parasites such as ticks and fleas are most active, it’s wise to make sure your dog’s preventative treatment is up to date.
 To check simply contact us and make an appointment to see our veterinary nurse.